A Labour government would axe laws that override NI protocol, Starmer vows

 He added: “Even opinion polls show that the vast majority of unionists support our stance that the protocol must be resolved before devolution can be restored.”

-On Friday, Sir Keir also had a scheduled meeting with US consul general Paul Narain in Belfast.
+On Friday, Sir Keir also had meetings with US consul general Paul Narain and Police Service of Northern Ireland chief constable Simon Byrne in Belfast.

 Accompanied by shadow Northern Ireland secretary Peter Kyle, he also went on a walkabout in Belfast’s regenerated docklands area to view changes in the city since the Good Friday Agreement.